Easy DIY Pumpkin Costume for Adults

 I chose to do a classic happy face for the pumpkin, but you can do a silly or a scary face instead.
 It’s great when you make it nice and big and noticable.

-I did my face with iron-on vinyl and a Cricut Maker, but if you don’t have a cutting machine you can sew a felt or fleece face onto the front instead.
+I did my face with iron-on vinyl and a Cricut Maker, but if you don’t have a cutting machine you can sew or glue a felt or fleece face onto the front instead.
+You could even just safety pin the face onto an orange top with black paper.

 What fabric works best for a pumpkin costume?

-The best fabric to use for a pumpkin costume is felt.
-I love using felt for costumes because it is easy to sew, and it doesn’t fray.
-The fabric doesn’t need to be finished!
+The best top for a pumpkin costume is anything that is solid orange and a basic front.
+The best fabric to use for a pumpkin face is felt or polar fleece.
+I love using felt or fleece for costumes because they are easy to sew, and they don’t fray.
+Those fabrics don’t need to be finished!

 Do you love to sew?
 Try one of these sewing projects: